charludo/barely/docs/getting-started.md

 	barely :: setting up basic config...
 	barely :: done.
 	```
-	Sweet! barely created two new subdirs, `devroot` and `webroot`.
+	Sweet! barely created two new subdirectories, `devroot` and `webroot`.
 The project was also created with a blueprint, namely `default`, which is why our `devroot` is not empty.
 We will learn about blueprints in a second.

 	BTW: you can easily change the project creation parameters, see for reference:
 	```console